OppaiJaeger/python-automation-portfolio/README.md

 - **to-do-list** — CLI To-Do List app that can add, view, and delete tasks, and all tasks are persistently saved in a `tasks.txt` file.

+- **empire-state-climb** — A program that simulates a random walk to determine the probability of reaching a certain height, based on dice rolls and a small chance of falling.

 ## Usage
 Clone the repo and run any project: